johnridesabike/bikewalklife/posts/2020/12/mural-bike-ride-in-brunswick-ga.md

 - tourism
 - events
 - Terry Dickson
+excerpt: >
+  On January 17, local riders in Brunswick, GA will host a ride for people to view their town’s murals.
+Terry Dickson reports for The Brunswick News.

 ---
 On January 17, local riders in Brunswick, GA will host a ride for people to view their town’s murals.
 [Terry Dickson reports for The Brunswick News](https://thebrunswicknews.com/news/local_news/january-bike-ride-aims-to-bring-attention-to-downtown-murals/article_5b53ebb9-2a95-5404-9b2c-c09b860457cc.html):